Mahoney96/wr3-sim2shelfie-correct/README.md

         - bin4 ()
         - bin5 ()

-    Back-End:
-        bcrypt vs bcryptjs:
-            - bcrypt: only works with node, would need further dependencies.
-            - bcryptjs: Works on all majors browsers. what to use for app.

     Axios:
      - Library that helps structure http requests.
      - Axios written in controller and component files.
      - Axios is written

+Functionality to attempt later:
+    Back-End:
+        • {HashRouter}
+        • express-session
+        • bcrypt vs bcryptjs:
+            - bcrypt: only works with node, would need further dependencies.
+            - bcryptjs: Works on all majors browsers. what to use for app.

  #### Sctratch Notes